MiSTer-devel/C128_MiSTer/README.md

 The Char switch option in the OSD->Hardware menu lets you select how the two character ROM banks are switched.

 English versions of the C128 switch character set depending on C128 or C64 mode, whereas international versions of the C128 have an "ASCII/DIN" key that replaces the "CAPS LOCK" key to manually switch character sets.
-Since the C128 keys are not implemented yet, setting this to "CAPS LOCK" locks the character set to C128 mode.

 ### Loadable ROM